madivad/hashutils/README.md

 # hashutils
-##linux based hashing utilities for file and directory comparison
+##Hashing utilities for file and directory comparison
 I am a HUGE fan of `hashdeep` (formerly `md5deep`), and use it for all hashing on file moves and verification and I generally hack together a series of steps when copying files from one location to another and verifcation of those files.

 I have been procrastinating for a long time about writing my own tools and figured it was time to make this a reality.